josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/shader_reference/shader_preprocessor.md

 any point in the file.

-When including shader includes in the global scope of a shader, it is recommended to do this after the initial shader_type statement.
+When including shader includes in the global scope of a shader, it is recommended to do this after the initial `shader_type` statement.

 You can also include shader includes from within the body a function.
 Please note that the shader editor is likely going to report errors for your shader include's code, as it may not be valid outside of the context that it was written for.
-You can either choose to ignore these errors (the shader will still compile fine), or you can wrap the include in an #ifdef block that checks for a define from your shader.
+You can either choose to ignore these errors (the shader will still compile fine), or you can wrap the include in an `#ifdef` block that checks for a define from your shader.

-#include is useful for creating libraries of helper functions (or macros)
-and reducing code duplication.
-When using #include, be careful about naming collisions, as redefining functions or macros is not allowed.
+`#include` is useful for creating libraries of helper functions (or macros) and reducing code duplication.
+When using `#include`, be careful about naming collisions, as redefining functions or macros is not allowed.

-#include is subject to several restrictions:
+`#include` is subject to several restrictions:

-- Only shader include resources (ending with .gdshaderinc) can be included.
+- Only shader include resources (ending with `.gdshaderinc`) can be included.
-.gdshader files cannot be included by another shader, but a .gdshaderinc file can include other .gdshaderinc files.
+`.gdshader` files cannot be included by another shader, but a `.gdshaderinc` file can include other `.gdshaderinc` files.

 - Cyclic dependencies are **not** allowed and will result in an error.